brandonscript/mui-flexy/README.md

 ## Using a FlexGrid

 Like FlexBox, FlexGrid is a drop-in replacement for MUI's Grid component.
 Note that with @mui/material v6, `Unstable_Grid2` has been renamed to `Grid2`, and `Grid` is deprecated.
+In v7, `Grid2` has been moved to the main `Grid` component.

 ```jsx
 // Grid (v5), based on @mui/material/Grid